JabRef/jabref/CONTRIBUTING.md

 We also have [guidelines for setting up a local workspace](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace).

+Please keep in mind that JabRef relies on Java 6 due to the availability of Java 6 on older Mac OS X operating system.

 ## Add your change to the CHANGELOG
 You should edit the [CHANGELOG](CHANGELOG) located in the root directory of the JabRef source.